General

 Rules for everyone

-• Do not litter / leave no trace: If you inadvertently drop trash, pick it up.
+• Leave no trace: If you inadvertently drop trash, pick it up.
 If you see trash, even If it’s not yours, pick it up.
+We will leave the Wyoming Range better than we found it.

 • Be nice: Simple enough.